BGYO: 2018–2020: Formation and introduction

-On August 3, 2019, the five members were officially introduced as the Star Hunt trainees in the online pre-show of the Big Night of Pinoy Big Brother: Otso through a performance.
-They have attended the 2019 Southeast Asian Games thanksgiving celebration.
+On August 3, 2019, the five members were officially introduced as Star Hunt trainees during the online pre-show of the Big Night of Pinoy Big Brother: Otso, where they performed.
+During their pre-debut period, the five-member lineup became publicly known as the Star Hunt Academy Boys, or SHA Boys, a name they used before formally debuting as BGYO.
+They also attended the 2019 Southeast Asian Games thanksgiving celebration.

+The Star Hunt Academy Boys during a November 2020 appearance on Magandang Buhay, where they discussed living together and continuing their vocal and dance training during the COVID-19 pandemic.

 In May 2020, Dyogi released a dance practice video of Akira, Gelo, Mikki, and Nate dancing to Seventeen's "Let Me Hear You Say" to show their training progress.
-In the subsequent months, the academy has released vlogs of the trainees on YouTube and performance videos on Twitter.
-The group was also invited to perform on the "Happy Hallyu Day 4" which lasted from August 22 and 29.
-On October 18, BGYO as "SHA Boys" became part of the ASAP Natin 'To and performed BTS' hit song "On".
-On October 31, they also performed on the "2020 Philippines-Korea Cultural Exchange Festival".
+In the following months, the academy released vlogs of the trainees on YouTube and performance videos on Twitter.
+The group was also invited to perform at "Happy Hallyu Day 4", which was held on August 22 and 29.
+On October 18, the SHA Boys appeared on ASAP Natin 'To and performed BTS' hit song "On".
+On October 31, they also performed at the "2020 Philippines-Korea Cultural Exchange Festival".
+During the COVID-19 pandemic, the five trainees lived together in one house and continued training in singing, dancing, and choreography.
+They discussed the arrangement during an appearance on the morning talk show Magandang Buhay later that year.

-On December 4, 2020, the official debut month of the group in January 2021 was announced, together with the contract signing with Star Magic and record label Star Music.
-On December 6, the group performed on the opening of Pinoy Big Brother: Connect.
-On December 12, the group appeared on It's Showtime and went viral with their performances of Sarah Geronimo's hit songs "Tala" and "Kilometro.
+On December 4, 2020, the group's January 2021 debut was announced, along with the signing of contracts with Star Magic and record label Star Music.
+On December 6, the group performed at the opening of Pinoy Big Brother: Connect.
+On December 12, the group appeared on It's Showtime, where they performed Sarah Geronimo's songs "Tala" and "Kilometro".